 Toughness, you will need this ingredient more than any other for the trek.
 In your fitness preparation, be tough on yourself.
 Set your training goals and stick to them.
 If it means getting up earlier to train, then do it.
 If it means dieting, cutting back on alcohol, coffee or the like, then do it.
 Don’t compromise with yourself under any circumstances.
 Every additional step you take and every sacrifice you make will pay incredible dividends for you somewhere on the Track.

 Q: How fit do I need to be to trek the Kokoda Track?

 A: The fitter you are the more you will enjoy trekking the Kokoda Track.
 Make fitness preparation part of your lifestyle.
 As your fitness improves so will your motivation to improve your fitness.

-We have some fitness tips on our site, and when you book with Back Track to trek the Kokoda Track we will send you an Information Guide with fitness tips to get you ready to the trek the Kokoda Track.
+We have some fitness tips on our site, and when you book with Back Track to trek the Kokoda Track we will send you a Fitness and Training Guide with fitness tips to get you ready to the trek the Kokoda Track.

-Q: Do you have holiday options to do once I have finished my Trek?
+Q: Do you have local PNG holiday options to do once I have finished my Trek?

 A: Yes – some of our trekkers may never return to Port Moresby or Papua New Guinea once they have completed their Kokoda Track Adventure.
 We have some exciting short stay holiday options that are perfect to relax once you have trekked the Kokoda Track.
-There is Wild River Fishing from Port Moresby and Loloata Island Resort, Tufi Resort, Lae and Milne Bay.
+These include Wild River Fishing from Port Moresby, Loloata Island Resort, Tufi Resort, Lae and Milne Bay.
 You can read more about our short stay activities or contact us to further options.